COLUMBIA RIVER NEWSLETTER

 March 19 Sophomores are able to participate in the Youth Employment Summit at the Clark County Event Center.
 The summit is designed to allow high school students to connect with employers from a variety of companies in industries such as technology, manufacturing and construction.
-Many companies spoke to transitional positions for pre-college job-seekers, as well as entry-level positions for career occupations.
+Many companies offer transitional positions for pre-college job-seekers, as well as entry-level positions for career occupations.

-IB Career-related program
+IB Career-related Programme Authorization Visit

-We plan to implement the IB Career-related Program in the fall of 2020.
+We plan to implement the IB Career-related Programme in the fall of 2020.
 Current sophomores can let our Student Pathways Center know if they are interested in either of our two pathway options: Computer Science or Digital Arts (Photography, Video, and/or Graphic Design).
 In this program, students take two or more IB courses, participate in a Personal and Professional Skills (PPS) course, do language development and service learning, and complete a reflective project.

 Need something to do for Spring Break?